 Pedagogue of the Czech National Ballet Preparatory School

 Born in Prague, she received her first dance lessons at the age of three.
 When she was six, she began attending the Czech National Ballet Preparatory School (under the tutelage of Naděžda Sobotková and Dagmar Špryslová).
 From 1988 to 1996 she studied at the Prague Dance Conservatory.
-In 1996 she was engaged by the Czech National Ballet, where she has worked ever since.
+In 1996 she was engaged by the Czech National Ballet.
 Audiences have seen her in the productions Swan Lake (Pas de trois), Cinderella (Fairy), Giselle (Companions), La Sylphide, Raymonda, Ballet Mania, Onegin, The Nutcracker – A Christmas Carol, etc.

 Pedagogue of the Czech National Ballet Preparatory School